Kaiser-SK/commit_catch/README.md

 - There are a lot of assignments to do.
 Let's try to be done with them early.

 ### Heading 3 ###
+Will a pull request show up this time?